-He is about to tell us exactly what kinds of responsibilities husbands and wives have toward each other that will foster the relationship he wants for them.
+He is about to tell us exactly what kind of responsibility husbands and wives have toward each other that will foster the relationship he wants for them.

-Paul is taking the great spiritual themes of the first 2 1/2 chapters and bringing them right down into the daily-ness of life - "wives, submit to your husbands and husbands, love your wives."
+Paul is taking the great spiritual themes of the first 2 1/2 chapters and bringing them right down into the dailyness of life - "wives, submit to your husbands and husbands, love your wives."